mathuin/pyment/README.md

 Pyment is my first experience with virtualenv.
 I have created a requirements.txt file from the output of 'pip freeze' which should be enough to recreate my environment.
 Please let me know if anything is missing!

+In addition to the packages listed in the requirements file, pyment requires python 2.6 or greater.

 # Initial Configuration

 Copy pyment/settings.py to pyment/settings_local.py and modify it to suit your environment.